marinak6/UVA-furniture/README.md

 ![create](/img/Create_furniture.png)
 ![update](/img/Update_furniture.png)

-All the fields in the fields for the post endpoint are required, and the only ones.
+All the fields in the image for the post endpoint are required, and the only ones.
-All the fields in the fields for the update endpoint are optional, and the only ones.
+All the fields in the image for the update endpoint are optional, and the only ones.

 ### Bid Endpoints